Sami Whitcomb: WNBA

 After going undrafted in the 2010 WNBA draft, Whitcomb signed a training camp contract with the Chicago Sky on April 25, 2010.
 She was waived by the Sky on May 9 after appearing in three preseason games.

 On February 8, 2017, Whitcomb signed with the Seattle Storm ahead of the 2017 WNBA season.
 In her WNBA debut on May 13, she recorded three points and three rebounds in just under seven minutes off the bench in a 78–68 loss to the Los Angeles Sparks.
 On May 26, she scored a career-high 22 points and hit six three-pointers in 15 minutes off the bench in an 87–81 win over the New York Liberty.
 Her six second-half three-pointers tied the WNBA record for most three-pointers in a half.
 In 34 games in 2017, she averaged 4.4 points, 1.7 rebounds and 1.0 assists in 12.2 minutes per game.

 On February 1, 2018, Whitcomb re-signed with the Storm on a multi-year deal.
 She averaged 2.9 points and 8.5 minutes in 31 games during the regular season, before averaging 6.2 points and 12.5 minutes in six games throughout the playoffs, helping the Storm win the WNBA championship with a 3–0 sweep over the Washington Mystics in the Finals.

 With the Storm in 2019, Whitcomb averaged 7.1 points, 1.7 rebounds, 2.2 assists and 1.1 steals in 35 games.

 Due to the COVID-19 pandemic, the 2020 WNBA season was reduced to a 22-game regular season at IMG Academy, without fans present.
 Whitcomb appeared in all 22 games for the Storm.
 On August 12, 2020, she tied her career high for 3-pointers in a game with six to finish with a season-high 20 points in a 100–63 win over the Atlanta Dream.
-After appearing in all three games of the Storm's 3–0 semifinal series sweep over the Minnesota Lynx, she left the WNBA bubble in Bradenton, Florida, and returned to Perth, Australia, to be with her wife Kate for the birth of their first child.
+After appearing in all three games of the Storm's 3–0 semifinal series sweep over the Minnesota Lynx, she left the WNBA bubble in Bradenton, Florida, and returned to Perth, Australia, to be with her wife for the birth of their first child.
 The Storm went on to defeat the Las Vegas Aces 3–0 in the Finals to garner Whitcomb her second WNBA championship.
 For the season, Whitcomb led Seattle's reserves with a career-high 8.1 points per game alongside 2.3 rebounds, 2.0 assists and 16.5 minutes.